 We would describe ourselves as those who adhere to the middle way in the Anglican Communion, being neither markedly High Church/Anglo-catholic nor Low Church.

 For Communion services our clergy wear white albs and stoles.
 At other services it may be a cassock & surplice.
 Our chalice assistants wear albs.
 Our choir are usually robed.
 At our 10am Communions our clergy and choir process into church led by a cross and the choir lead us in the Gloria etc. and sing an Anthem as we take Communion.

 We have both organ & a piano accompaniment.
 We do not use incense nor do we have votive candles.

 Do we have a toilet?

-Not in Shere and in Peaslake it’s in the Old School Room next door.
-In Shere there are public toilets in the centre of the village which are usually open during the working day.
+There is a toilet in Shere, and in Peaslake it’s in the Old School Room next door.
+There are also public toilets in the centre of Shere village which are usually open during the working day.